Kourtney Kardashian: Lip Ring On Penelope Disick Gets Her ‘Mom-Shamed’

 Kourtney Kardashian, a mother of three, has been blasted and mom-shamed on social media for a photograph she recently posted.
-The photo in question was of Kourtney posing with her 4-year-old daughter, Penelope Disick, who was adorned with a lip ring, that some people labeled as inappropriate.
+The photo in question was of Kourtney posing with her 4-year-old daughter, Penelope Disick, who was adorned with a lip ring, which some people labeled as inappropriate.

-US Magazine reported that, in an Instagram posting of the same photo, Kourtney Kardashian captioned “Our Oscar Sunday.
+Us Magazine reported that in an Instagram posting of the same photo, Kourtney Kardashian captioned “Our Oscar Sunday.
 Yes, that’s a lip ring, Thanks @kimkardashian.”

-It is still unclear whether or not the lip ring was a gift from Aunt Kim Kardashian, or if the stated gratitude was genuine or sarcastic.
+It is still unclear whether the lip ring was a gift from Aunt Kim Kardashian or if the stated gratitude was genuine or sarcastic.
 Kourtney made no mention if the lip ring was real or fake, but regardless, her followers on social media began talking immediately.

 Our Oscar Sunday.
 Yes, that's a lip ring.
 Thanks @kimkardashian